shopware/shopware/changelog/_unreleased/2024-10-04-fix-setorderstateaction-multi-delivery.md

 author_github: @schneider-felix
 ---
 # Core
-* Fixed the sorting in SetOrderStateAction to update the state of the correct delivery
+* Changed the sorting in SetOrderStateAction to update the state of the correct delivery